Goldenkrew3000/twrp_samsung_a32x/README.md

 # NOTICE
 I am not responsible for you bricking your phone. <br>
-Also please backup for phone's ROM or at least have a ROM you can flash back onto your phone in the case of a brickage.
+Also please backup the phone's ROM or at least have a ROM you can flash back onto your phone in the case of a brickage.

 # References
 blah